DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/02_ImportImplementedArtefacts.md

 # 1. Introduction to Import Implemented Artefacts

 Due to time we cannot create the data model step by step nor can we implement the complete application.
-We will use instead a transport mechanism to deploy a fully implemented database model and the partially implemented application as starting point.
+We will use **solutions** instead as transport mechanism to deploy a fully implemented database model and the partially implemented application as starting point.
 This approach can be used for any artefact that has been created within PowerPlatform.
-Microsoft calls deployable code packages also `Solutions`.
-Essentially they boil down to a Zip file that contains the artefacts in an internal Microsoft format that you should always treat as black box.
+Essentially solutions boil down to a Zip file that contains the artefacts in an internal Microsoft format that you should always treat as black box.

-A solution can either be `managed`or `unmanaged`, which differ regarding the possibility to edit and the lifecycle.
+A solution can either be `managed` or `unmanaged`, which differ regarding the possibility to edit and the lifecycle.
 Only the `unmanaged` solution gives you the possibility to edit the imported artefacts.
-Artefacts inside the solution are not automatically removed, when you remove the solution. `managed` don't allow editing and a removal also removes also all containing artefacts.
+Artefacts inside the solution are not automatically removed, when you remove the solution. `managed` doesn't allow editing.
+A removal also removes all containing artefacts.
 Therefore `managed` is intended for a production deployment scenario whereas `unmanaged` for development scenarios.

 We will use both types:
 * Data model: `managed` since we already implemented everything
-* Partially implemented application `unmanaged` since you have to edit to fill the gaps
+* Partially implemented application `unmanaged` so that you can fill the gaps

 When performing an import you have to distinguish two scenarios:
 * Importing partially implemented application => main focus of the hackathon